 'Stop' words were then removed.
 Though 'stop words' generally refers to the most common words in a language, there is no universal list of stop words used by all natural language processing tools.
 The stop word list used in this research is the one that comes with the Sklearn python data analysis package.
 When the text was analysed using Cluster analysis more stop words were identified and added to the list.

 One last step was to deal with 'stem' words.
 Stemming words normally means reducing inflected words to their root form. e.g. reducing weakness to weak.
 This accounts for words such as weakened, weaken, weaknesses, etc. In this data further steps were taken as there was also the issue of American versus British spelling. e.g. favourite and favorite.
 This required a manual examination of the data and using the 'replace' function of 'Notepad++' to change the data to British spelling.
 The issue of abbreviated words also needed to be dealt with.
-As tweets only allowed to be 140 character long (this has since been changed to 280) tweeters use abbreviations to get their message across within the character limit.
-This results in 'favourite' being abbreviated to 'fav'.
+As tweets were only allowed to be 140 character long (this has since been changed to 280), tweeters used abbreviations to get their message across within the character limit.
+This resulted in 'favourite' being abbreviated to 'fav'.
 Again this required a manual examination of the data and replacement of the abbreviations with the full word.
 When this was done a script was run to join all the data files for male athletes together and all the data file for female athletes together.
 This resulted in two large data files which were used for analysis.

 Analysing the Data